Updated: March 2020

 7. Bull’s Head

-The other end of Barnes High Street, the Bull’s Head is famous for Jazz, head here to end your night and listen to the music in the pub’s Jazz room.
-It’s recently been done up so expect some trendy interiors to accompany your drinks and music, there’s also a small (but lovely) outside terrace area.
+A few doors down on the opposite side of Barnes High Street, the Bull’s Head is famous for Jazz, head here to end your night and listen to the music in the pub’s Jazz room.
+There’s also some rather nice interiors to accompany your drinks and music, as well as a small (but lovely) outside terrace area.
+See their event list here

 Then walk (as best you can) back along the river to Barnes Bridge for the train home!